ttbangg/cvd-health-inequality-analysis-powerbi/README.md

 ---

+## Data Cleaning

+During data preparation, four missing values were identified in behavioural risk variables (Smoking, Diabetes, Obesity and Hypertension).

+To preserve the dataset structure and avoid removing population-level observations, missing values were handled using median imputation within Power Query in Microsoft Power BI.

+---

 ## Data Notes

 The Index of Multiple Deprivation (IMD) quintile variable in this dataset is coded such that **Quintile 5 represents the most deprived areas and Quintile 1 the least deprived**, which is the reverse of the standard England reporting convention.